vigneshavm/Interview-questions/JS Q.md

 #### **Decorators**

-**Interviewer**: What are decorators in TypeScript?

-**Answer**: Decorators in TypeScript are special functions that can be applied to classes, methods, properties, or parameters to add behavior or metadata.
+ Decorators in TypeScript are special functions that can be applied to classes, methods, properties, or parameters to add behavior or metadata.
 They are commonly used in frameworks like Angular to handle things like dependency injection.

 **Example**:
 ```typescript